mjpsl/serve/examples/image_classifier/mnist/README.md

 3. Demonstrate how to load model archive (.mar) file into TorchServe and run inference.

 # Serve a custom model on TorchServe
+Run the commands given in following steps from the parent directory of the root of the repository.
+For example, if you cloned the repository into /home/my_path/serve, run the steps from /home/my_path
  * Step - 1: Create a new model architecture file which contains model class extended from torch.nn.modules.
 In this example we have created [mnist model file](mnist.py).
  * Step - 2: Train a MNIST digit recognition model using https://github.com/pytorch/examples/blob/master/mnist/main.py and save the state dict of model.
 We have added the pre-created [state dict](mnist_cnn.pt) of this model.
  * Step - 3: Write a custom handler to run the inference on your model.
 In this example, we have added a [custom_handler](mnist_handler.py) which runs the inference on the input greyscale images using the above model and recogniges the digit in the image.